syrath17/Dental-GAN-SEG-Analisys/README.md

 - SEGMENTATION
     - yolo_aug: In this notebook, a YOLOV8-seg model is trained to correctly identify and segment teeth structures on real orthopanoramic images.
     - SAM: In this notebook, a Segment Anything Model (SAM) was deployed to refine the existing teeth masks and standardize the dataset.

-The **EVAL_ABL** directory contains kaggle notebooks in which evaluation and ablation studies were conducted.
 - EVAL_ABL
     - notebook 1 descrizione
     - notebook 2 descrizione